junxit/us-congress-bills-115/bill.md

 - **(3)** alter any duly adopted land use regulation, approved land use plan, or other regulatory authority of any Federal, State, Tribal, or local agency;
 - **(4)** convey any land use or other regulatory authority to the local coordinating entity or any subsidiary organization, including but not necessarily limited to development and management of energy or water or water-related infrastructure;
 - **(5)** authorize or imply the reservation or appropriation of water or water rights;
-- **(6)** diminish the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area or the authority of Tribes to regulate their members with respect to such matters in the exercise of Tribal treaty rights;
+- **(6)** diminish the authority of the State or Tribe to manage fish and wildlife, including the regulation of fishing, hunting, or gathering within the Heritage Area or the authority of Tribes to regulate their members with respect to such matters in the exercise of Tribal treaty rights;
 - **(7)** create any liability, or affects any liability under any other law, of any private property owner with respect to any person injured on the private property;
 - **(8)** affect current or future grazing permits, leases, or allotment on Federal lands;
 - **(9)** affect the construction, operation, maintenance or expansion of current or future water projects, including water storage, hydroelectric facilities, or delivery systems; or